Skip links

 Surgical abortion

 We use conscious sedation during abortion.
-This is a combination of two drugs.
-The first helps to relax, the second is a painkiller.
-Together, these drugs help treat the level of discomfort the woman may feel.
-Pain is generally mild, but varies from person to person.
+This is a combination of two medications.
+The first helps you relax, the second is a pain reliever.

 Frequently asked questions